CurrencyCloud/postman/README.md

 The final stage is to make a payment to the beneficiary that we have just created, using the conversion that we made earlier on.
-To do this, we use the'Create a Payment' API call, located in the 'Payments' folder, underneath the collections tab.
+To do this, we use the 'Create a Payment' API call, located in the 'Payments' folder, underneath the collections tab.
 We fill in all of the required parameters, and add an optional parameter called 'conversion\_id' which will hold the id of the conversion we made earlier on in this tutorial.